Expected Performance of Cosmic Muon Veto Detector: Reconstruction and Extrapolation of Muon Tracks

-However when we look for the least closest distance among all walls, the left and right-side walls have better resolution.
-The cases where these two side walls are neaserst, the majority of events tend to have hits in the top wall due to the influence of trigger criteria and spatial arrangement of the walls.
-Given that the scintillator strips in both the top and left/right walls are parallel, the closest distance measurements are correlated as shown in figure \ref{multiwallhits} (a).
-This correlation contributes to the apparently observed improved resolution in the side walls when these walls were nearest.
-Conversely, for the back and top walls, where the scintillator strips are perpendicular to each other, the uncertainties in the top wall do not significantly affect the uncertainties in the back wall.
-Due to lack of correlation between the closest distances in the top and back walls as shown in figure \ref{multiwallhits} (b), there is no significant change in distributions when the back wall is the nearest-one.
+However, when we look for the least closest distance among all walls, the left and right-side walls have better resolution.
+In the cases where these two side walls are nearest, the majority of events tend to have hits in the top wall due to the influence of trigger criteria and spatial arrangement of the walls.
+Given that the EPS strips in both the top and left/right walls are parallel, the closest distance measurements are correlated as shown in figure \ref{multiwallhits} (a).
+This correlation contributes to the observed improved resolution in the side walls when these walls were nearest.
+Conversely, for the back and top walls, where the EPS strips are perpendicular to each other, the uncertainties in the top wall do not significantly affect the uncertainties in the back wall.
+Due to the lack of correlation between the closest distances in the top and back walls as shown in figure \ref{multiwallhits} (b), there is no significant change in distributions when the back wall is the nearest one.